 4. Which big websites use WordPress?

-WordPress is home of many famous websites, such as Sony Music, Time magazine, Vogue, PlayStation blog, Angry Birds, The Rolling Stones, Microsoft News, Etsy, Yelp blog and others.
+WordPress is home to many famous websites, such as Sony Music, Time magazine, Vogue, PlayStation blog, Angry Birds, The Rolling Stones, Microsoft News, Etsy, Yelp blog, and others.